MEET

 About Spider Mites

 Spider mites are a type of arachnid that belong to the family Tetranychidae.
 There are over 1,200 species in this family but the most common is Tetranychus urticae, more commonly known as the two spotted spider mite.
 True to their name, they have two dark spots on either side of their abdomen when viewed under a microscope.
+There are two primary species of spider mites that can be found on houseplants: the two-spotted spider mite and the European red spider mite.

 Spider mites create a webbing on plants where they lay their eggs and are protected from predators and move around.
 The webbing helps lift them off the surface of the plant where the humidity is higher.
 If you have caught a spider mite issue early, however, it is likely you won’t see any webbing at all.
 You may see what looks like a fine dust on the backs of the leaves (these are the spider mite eggs and shed skin) or a dulling/speckling of the plants foliage.